DSTEA: Improving Dialogue State Tracking via Entity Adaptive Pre-training: Abstract

 \section{Abstract}

-Dialogue state tracking (DST) is a core sub-module of a dialogue system, which aims to extract the appropriate belief state (domain-slot-value) from a system and user utterances.
-Most previous studies have attempted to improve performance by increasing the size of the pre-trained model or using additional features such as graph relations.
-In this study, we propose dialogue state tracking with entity adaptive pre-training (DSTEA), a system in which key entities in a sentence are more intensively trained by the encoder of the DST model.
-DSTEA extracts important entities from input dialogues in four ways, and then applies selective knowledge masking to train the model effectively.
-Although DSTEA conducts only pre-training without directly infusing additional knowledge to the DST model, it achieved better performance than the best-known benchmark models on MultiWOZ 2.0, 2.1, and 2.2.
-The effectiveness of DSTEA was verified through various comparative experiments with regard to the entity type and different adaptive settings.
+Dialogue State Tracking (DST) is critical for comprehensively interpreting user and system utterances, thereby forming the cornerstone of efficient dialogue systems.
+Despite past research efforts focused on enhancing DST performance through alterations to the model structure or integrating additional features like graph relations, they often require additional pre-training with external dialogue corpora.
+In this study, we propose DSTEA, improving Dialogue State Tracking via Entity Adaptive pre-training, which can enhance the encoder through by intensively training key entities in dialogue utterances.
+DSTEA identifies these pivotal entities from input dialogues utilizing four different methods: ontology information, named-entity recognition, the \textit{spaCy}, and the \textit{flair} library.
+Subsequently, it employs selective knowledge masking to train the model effectively.
+Remarkably, DSTEA only requires pre-training without the direct infusion of extra knowledge into the DST model.
+This approach resulted in substantial performance improvements of four robust DST models on MultiWOZ 2.0, 2.1, and 2.2, with joint goal accuracy witnessing an increase of up to 2.69\% (from 52.41\% to 55.10\%).
+Further validation of DSTEA's efficacy was provided through comparative experiments considering various entity types and different entity adaptive pre-training configurations such as masking strategy and masking rate.